Shaken, not Stirred!

 Penile orgasms are something that most men become adept at early on in life and is the typical go-to for sexual satisfaction.

-Such orgasms typically involve the stimulation of the shaft and glans of the penis, primarily through stroking or thrusting motions (either done solo or as part of a group activity).
+Such orgasms typically involve the stimulation of the shaft and glans of the penis, primarily through stroking or thrusting motions (either done solo or as part of group activity).